Esri/storymap-swipe/README.md

 	- **COLORS**: header and panel background colors
 3. commonConfig.js contains the optional Bing Maps key:
     - **bingMapsKey**: if the map uses data from Bing Maps, enter your Bing Maps Key

+## FAQ

+### Is the template compatible with previous version?
+Yes, but some settings changed.

+### Can I deploy Swipe on Portal for ArcGIS
+Yes, you will just need to configure the sharing URL in index.html.
+The interactive builder will be available.
+Swipe should be included in future releases of Portal for ArcGIS (after 10.2).

 ## Feedback